dkirkby/baad/README.md

 Coaddition uses the sufficient summary statistics proposed in Kaiser 2004 "Addition of Images with Varying Seeing" (unpublished technical note) to efficiently accumulate the joint likelihood of all observations.
-Observations are then combined in Bayesian framework with a Gaussian prior having a single hyperparameter.
+Observations are then combined in a Bayesian framework with a Gaussian prior having a single hyperparameter.
 Methods are provided to calculate the data evidence as a function of this hyperparameter, and to support model optimization or averaging.